swiftlang/swift-evolution/proposals/0145-package-manager-version-pinning.md

 	$ swift package update [--repin]
 	```

-	* Update command errors if there are no unpinned packages which can be updated.
+	* The update command will warn if there are no unpinned packages which can be updated.

 	* Otherwise, the behavior is to update all unpinned packages to the latest possible versions which can be resolved while respecting the existing pins.